 - SDDAP-12653: Application can crash when toggling between OS light and dark themes on macOS 14 (Sonoma). - SDDAP-12290: The Mali DDK can fail to emit the Perfetto data required for the scheduling timeline visualization.
 This can result in entries with unidentified processes and queues.
 It can also result in time ranges which show as idle in the scheduler timeline when the GPU is clearly active in the counter data.
 This is fixed in the Mali DDK r47p0 release. - SDDAP-11426: High DPI display scaling has been disabled by default on Linux hosts, due to persistent reliability issues across multiple distributions and graphics drivers.
-If desired, display scaling support can be re-enabled by setting the environment variable STREAMLINE ENABLE HIDPI to 1 and restarting the tool.
+To re-enable display scaling support, you can set the environment variable STREAMLINE\ENABLE\HIDPI to 1 and restart the tool.